 Different fare rules apply for no-shows depending on destination and fare type.
 These may include:

 - A no-show fee for changes made after no-show

 - A no-show fee for a refund after no-show

 - Fare non-refundable after no-show

-Refer to your GDS or Technology Partner for all fare rules.
+Refer to your Technology Partner connected to the Qantas Distribution Platform and other technology systems for all fare rules.

 Qantas issues ADMs for un-ticketed customers who no-show on international flights.